ComputeCanada/magic_castle/docs/design.md

 providers, for example the availability zone or the region.

 5. **Initialize the infrastructure**.
 Create a file named  `infrastructure.tf`.
-In this file, define the provider and include the `common/design` module.
+In this file, define the provider if it requires input parameters (for example the region) and include the `common/design` module.
     ```hcl
-    provider "provider_name" { }
+    provider "provider_name" {
+      region = var.region
+    }

     module "design" {
       source       = "../common/design"